shauncy777/project-6-portfolio/README.md

 Pug was used to complete templates that utilize the JSON to generate the markup that is ultimately displayed in the browser.

-Node.js and Express was used to:
+Node.js and Express were used to:

-Import the required dependencies and link the JSON with the Pug templates.
-Set up routes to handle requests.
-Set up the middleware to utilize static files like CSS Handle errors Set up a server to serve the project.
+  - Import the required dependencies and link the JSON with the Pug templates.
+  - Set up routes to handle requests.
+  - Set up the middleware to utilize static files.
+  - Set up a server to serve the project.

-Finally, the live paged was deployed using Heroku.
+The live paged was deployed using Heroku.
 Here's the link: https://shauncy-portfolio.herokuapp.com/
 <br>